 A well-managed hedge program is the only proven way to secure revenue.
-And while many oil and gas producers “place hedges,” the top performers actively manage a hedge program that continuously progresses through seven key steps:
+And while many oil and gas producers "place hedges," the top performers actively manage a hedging program that continuously progresses through seven key steps:

 - Know the production profile.
 If it sounds obvious, it is.
 Oil and gas producers undoubtedly understand current and expected production from assets.
 Assembling these production profiles and the impacts from proposed drilling programs is the first step in calculating and securing oil and gas prices required to deliver targeted cash flow.

 - Have a view on the market.
 There are always both bullish and bearish scenarios, especially with current supply/demand dynamics, geopolitical risks, weather deviations, capacity-impacting infrastructure projects, and evolving macroeconomic trends.
 Understanding these relationships is at the heart of sound hedge decisions.

 - Model potential scenarios.
 Producers should run multiple cash flow scenarios — risking revenue projections at various confidence intervals to understand the range of potential outcomes.
 Scenarios may include drilling program adjustments, operational risks, well results, weather interruptions, access to transport, capital constraints, regulatory impacts, etc.